-The Oriental Institute (also referred to as 'the OI') houses the Faculty Office, rooms in which most of the Faculty's lectures and seminars are given, the Oriental Studies Library and the Language Library.
+The Oriental Institute (also referred to as 'the OI') houses the Faculty Office, rooms in which most of the Faculty's lectures and seminars are given, the Nizami Ganjavi Oriental Studies Library and the Language Library.
 A large number of the Faculty's academic staff have their offices here but some are based elsewhere.
 For teaching, please refer to the Lecture List for location details for lectures, seminars and classes.
-A Common Room can be found in the basement which serves morning coffee from 10.00am - 11.30am from Monday to Friday during term time.
+In any normal year our Common Room can be found in the basement which serves morning coffee from 10.00am - 11.30am from Monday to Friday during term time.
 Tea is served during term-time from 3.30 - 4.30 p.m.
 Prices are posted in the Common Room.
+Unfortunately, during the Cornona virus epidemic the common room has to remain shut due to inadequate ventilation.